Download our FREE

 A hot tub cover is a very important piece of equipment and caring for it should be included in your regular hot tub maintenance.
 The cover protects your hot tub from unwanted debris, harsh weather conditions and backyard animals.
 Covers also help you save on energy costs by keeping the heat inside your hot tub when you aren’t soaking in it.

 Hot tub covers are a necessity for all hot tub owners and can be a costly purchase in your overall hot tub maintenance budget.
-This is why you will want to make sure that you take the appropriate measures to maintain your cover for as long as possible.
+This is why you will want to make sure that you take the appropriate measures to take care of your hot tub cover for as long as possible.
 If you neglect your spa cover it will most likely deteriorate and lose its effectiveness very quickly.

-The maintenance of a hot tub cover requires only minimal effort in your overall hot tub maintenance routine.
-All you have to do to take care of your hot tub cover is clean it thoroughly once in a while, frequently remove debris from the top of your cover and fix scratches and tears before they become a problem.
+Maintaining your hot tub cover requires only minimal effort in your overall hot tub maintenance routine.
+All you have to do to take care of your hot tub cover is clean it thoroughly once in a while, frequently remove debris from the top of your cover, and fix scratches and tears before they become a problem.

 Cleaning your Hot Tub Cover

 Then, rinse, wipe down and condition your cover.
-The rinsing is for removing dust off the surface and it can be done with a common garden hose.
-I recommend doing it every 2 weeks or whenever you feel like your cover needs it.
+The rinsing helps to remove dust off the surface and can be done with a common garden hose.
+It’s recommended to do this every 2 weeks or whenever you feel like your cover needs it.

 Once the cover has been rinsed, wipe it down with a cleaner specially designed for hot tub covers.
 Some regular vinyl cleaners can cause a lot of damage to the vinyl of a hot tub cover, so make sure you’re using one that is specifically formulated for hot tub maintenance.

 Finally, once all the vinyl surfaces have been rinsed and wiped down, apply a protectant.
 A protectant is a special treatment that makes your hot tub cover resistant to dirt and dust, and also protects it from UV damage, which can cause discoloration and cracking of the vinyl over time.